Beware the Four-Way Stop

 - Yield to bikes, scooters, etc., that enter the intersection.

 If you’ve been injured in an intersection in Los Angeles, the legal team at Novik Law Group, A Professional Law Corporation, will thoroughly investigate your case, determine the liable parties, and fight to get you the compensation you deserve.
-Call (888) 846-4576 for a free case evaluation with an experienced, local car accident lawyer.
+Call (888) 846-4576 for a free case evaluation with an experienced, car accident lawyer in Los Angeles.

 Car Accident Attorneys Near Los Angeles